-Students who fail to comply with this drug-free, alcohol-free, and tobacco-free policy will be subject to disciplinary action in accordance with the Specific School Handbook disciplinary policies.
+Students who fail to comply with this drug-free, alcohol-free, and tobacco-free policy will be subject to disciplinary action in accordance with the School-Specific Handbook Supplement disciplinary policies.
 All other school community members in violation of this policy will be asked to leave the event or activity and/or will be reported to local authorities.

 In all cases, this policy will be implemented in accordance with any applicable state laws.
+See your School-Specific Handbook Supplement for additional information.